Potential-Luttuce/rockPaperScissor/README.md

 - Add a reset button - shows after a selection is made, reshreshes page
 - Current bug in CompFunction where it does not print compChoice to console on random attempts
 - current bur where Rock Rock selections are tie in console but Player win in html
+- Looking to add
+            onclick="winnerColor(this.id)"
+- into click buttons